What is premenstrual dysphoric disorder?

 What are the symptoms of premenstrual dysphoric disorder?

 Most people who menstruate have symptoms of premenstrual syndrome (PMS), such as cramping, bloating, breast tenderness, or mood changes before or during your period.
 Most of the time, it just takes a little bit of self-care to ease the symptoms of premenstrual syndrome.
 However, in the case of PMDD, the symptoms are much worse and cause big problems in your daily life.
-If you have any of the following symptoms and they occur consistently for a week or two before your period starts (or they get worse at that time), talk to your doctor or nurse about PMDD.
+If you have any of the following symptoms and they occur consistently for a week or two before your period starts (or they get worse at that time), talk to your doctor or nurse regarding PMDD.

 Symptoms of premenstrual dysphoric disorder include: